arokem/scipy-optimize/01-intro.md

 > ## Learning Objectives {.objectives}
 >
 > * Learners can define what a model is.
+> * Learners can define model parameters and model fitting.
 > * Learners can restate the benefits of modeling
 > * Learners can explain the utility of modeling applied to their data.